 During the floristic investigation of diversity of family Acanthaceae in Odisha, the first author noticed an interesting taxon growing in the Mahavinayak hill forest area of Jajpur district (Fig. 1).
 After critical observation, detailed analysis of vegetative and reproductive characters followed by consultation of herbarium specimen at RPRC, Bhubaneswar, CSIR-IMMT, Bhubaneswar and scrutiny of existing literature (Gamble 1924; Haines 1925; Mooney 1950; Saxena & Brahmam 1995; Dhatchanamoorthy et al 2015; POWO 2026) the identity of the taxon was found to be Pseuderanthemum latifolium (Vahl.)
 B. Hansen.
 Which was previously reported from the Northern Circar of Odisha.
 After completion of the 30 years from the detailed floristic study carried out by Saxena and Brahmam (1994-1996) in Odisha, the species was confined to that region, although several floristic studies were conducted by different researchers (Sahu et al., Pal et al., 2022; Nayak et al. 2024, Sahu & Dhal, 2012).

 Present study highlights the detailed taxonomic characterisation of the species along with notes on ecology, phenology and distribution of the taxa, which will be helpful for the conservation biologist and policy makers regarding habitat protection and species conservation.
 The study also reviewed different pharmaceutical possibilities through phytochemical analysis.
 Ethanolic extracts prepared from shade dried leaves reveals presence of many important phytochemicals in Pseuderanthemum malabaricum (Syn-Pseuderanthemum latifolium) .
 The preliminary phytochemical screening revealed presence of coumarins, flavonoids, phenols, saponins and terpenoids.
 Gas chromatography-Mass spectroscopy (GC-MS) revealed about 10 different types of chemical compounds with variable quantities.
 Some of them such as 3-dihydro-3, 5-dihydroxy-6-methyl-(DDMP), 2-Furancarboxaldehyde-5 (hydroxymethyl) - (5HMF), 4H-Pyran-4-one-2 and 1-(+)-ascorbic acid-2-6- dihexadecanoate were detected with ant-oxidant and anti-cancer properties.
 (K. Sujana et al,2023).
 The ethanolic extracts of leaf also exhibit anti-helminthic properties (Hema & Keshamma, 2025).

+What is your Aim and Hypothesis?